Advanced Configuration

 Cluster Name & URL

-It means that changing the Admin Access ID or the Cluster Name of your Gateway instance will create an entirely new Gateway instance, and it will not retrieve the settings and data from the previous Gateway instance.
+It means that changing the Gateway Access ID or the Cluster Name of your Gateway instance will create an entirely new Gateway instance, and it will not retrieve the settings and data from the previous Gateway instance.

 That’s why we recommend setting up a meaningful Cluster Name for your Gateway instance from the very beginning.
 By default, your cluster name is defaultCluster.